Our Instructors

 Olga Fridman, B.Sc., B.Ed., M.Ed., M.Sc.
 (Mathematics – Differential Geometry)

-Olga Fridman holds Masters degrees in Mathematics and Education (Honours Specialist in Gifted Education) from the University of Toronto.
+Olga holds Masters degrees in Mathematics and Education (Honours Specialist in Gifted Education) from the University of Toronto.
 She is an experienced mathematics teacher with nearly three decades of teaching in the Toronto District School Board.

 Olga’s love of educating bright young minds is evident in her student-centred and inspiring approach to teaching; she is excited by critical thinking and creative problem-solving techniques, and shares her passion for mathematics with gusto.
 Olga is thrilled to bring her expertise in both teaching and mathematics to Brain Power.